-Joshua Wolf Shenk is a curator, essayist, and author, most recently, of Powers of Two: How Relationships Drive Creativity.
-His Atlantic cover stories include “What Makes Us Happy?” about the psychiatrist George Vaillant and the “Harvard happiness study.”
-He’s published in Harper’s, The New Yorker, The New York Times, Slate, GQ, The Nation, Riverteeth, and the anthology Unholy Ghost: Writers on Depression (edited by Nell Casey).
+Shenk’s cover stories for The Atlantic include “What Makes Us Happy?”, about the psychiatrist George Vaillant and the Harvard happiness study.
+His writing has been published in Harper’s, The New Yorker, The New York Times, Slate, GQ, The Nation, Riverteeth, and the anthology Unholy Ghost: Writers on Depression (edited by Nell Casey).

 A founding adviser to The Moth, Shenk served on the organization’s board of directors, where he played a lead role in developing The Moth Radio Hour.
 His MainStage story, “You Can Come Back,” is included in The Moth’s book Occasional Magic.

 The former Executive and Artistic Director of the Beverly Rogers, Carol C. Harter Black Mountain Institute at the University of Nevada, Las Vegas, Shenk has taught creative writing and literary nonfiction at the New School, New York University, Washington College (where he directed the Rose O’Neill Literary House), the Bread Loaf Writer’s Conference, and the Power of Narrative Conference at Boston University.
 He is also an editor-in-chief emeritus of The Believer, an eight-time National Magazine Award finalist, and created and formerly directed The Believer Festival at the Black Mountain Institute.